 What does it mean to advocate for historic preservation?

-Tracking the plans and policies of local, state, and national agencies and officials and how their actions affect historic preservation is a form of advocacy.
-Attending and speaking at meetings of the local preservation commission is advocacy.
-Joining Historic Seattle is also a form of advocacy because “strength in numbers” is not just a cliché.
-Your participation enables the organization to function with a powerful voice with policy makers, developers, and others who make decisions about the community’s historic environment.
+Advocacy starts with tracking the plans and policies of local, state, and national actors and how their actions affect historic preservation.
+Attending and speaking at meetings of the local preservation commission is advocacy, as is joining Historic Seattle – because “strength in numbers” is not just a cliché.
+Your participation gives us a powerful voice with policy makers, developers, and others who make decisions about the community’s historic environment.

 How does Historic Seattle advocate for historic preservation?

-Historic Seattle offers a high level of preservation services by developing and implementing preservation policies and initiatives, providing technical assistance for constituents, helping develop programs, engaging in community outreach, and coordinating advocacy with grass-roots groups, individuals, and local government.
+Historic Seattle offers excellent preservation services by developing and implementing preservation policies and initiatives, providing technical assistance for constituents, helping develop programs, engaging in community outreach, and coordinating advocacy with grass-roots groups, individuals, and local government.

-To take part in Historic Seattle’s Advocacy program or to learn more about how to become empowered to work on preservation in your neighborhood, contact the Director of Preservation Services, at 206/622-5444 x 245, or at EugeniaW@historicseattle.org.
+To join Historic Seattle’s advocacy program or for more information on preservation in your neighborhood, contact Director of Preservation Services Eugenia Woo at (206) 622-5444 x 245 or EugeniaW@historicseattle.org.

 Photo: This Place Matters – Fir Lodge/Alki Homestead, West Seattle, July 4, 2010 / Image courtesy of Jean Sherrard